Investment Strategy

 From acquisition to agency exit.

-Reconfigure unit mix.
+Rework unit mix into three- to five-bedroom homes.
 Renovate to institutional standard.
-Stabilize tenancy into family-sized long-term occupancy.
+Stabilize tenancy into long-term occupancy.

-Refinance into long-duration Fannie, Freddie, or HUD debt.
+Refinance into long-duration agency paper.
 Transition to permanent hold and programmatic operation.

 Capital partners